Credit: Greenpeace Thailand

 The foundation cited the court case, under which the giant chemical company has filed a complaint to the court along with some farm groups, saying the fight is still ongoing and it may take time before being wrapped by the court.

-According to the court official, such the third party could take part in an ongoing court case upon the court’s request, or they can petition to the court to consider and allow them to take part in a case, given their legal involvement, mostly as another affected entities.
+According to the court official, such a third party could take part in an ongoing court case upon the court’s request, or they can petition to the court to consider and allow them to take part in a case, given their legal involvement, mostly as another affected entity.

 But this is up to the court’s consideration, the official noted.